 How can we bring together a large and diverse group of people that are not beholden to powerful vested interests?
 It turns out, ironically, that the solution to modern democracy’s problems may lay in its ancient birthplace: Athens.

-While the Athenian democracy was not “democratic” by modern standards, it did feature some important elements that we can learn from.
+While the Athenian democracy was not “democratic” by modern standards, it did feature some important elements that were lost to history.
 For one, Athenians experimented with direct democracy.
-No elections, no wasteful televisions ads, no begging for cash in exchange for favors.
+No elections, no wasteful television ads, no begging for cash in exchange for favors.

-To visualize this second branch, picture a stadium filled with 10,000 representatives, each randomly selected via a kleroterion to serve 1 month long terms in “office.”
-The representative’s identities are hidden and their votes anonymous.
-The random selection would ensure that these citizen representatives would be more diverse in their wisdom, more numerous, and because they are free of elections, campaigning, and serve short terms, they need only be true to themselves and share their wisdom with the collective through their vote.
+To visualize this second branch, picture a stadium filled with 10,000 representatives, each randomly selected via a kleroterion to serve 1-month terms in office.
+The representative’s identities are hidden and their votes are completely anonymous.
+Random selection would ensure that these citizen representatives would be more diverse in their wisdom, more numerous, and because they are free of campaigning and serve short terms, they need only be true to themselves and share their wisdom with their vote.

 A Way Forward

 Such a system would bring all of the benefits of democracy without the drawbacks.
-Such a government would be able to create laws that reflect truth and reason and not greenbacks.
+Sovereign governments would be able to create laws that reflect truth and reason and not greenbacks.
 If humanity is serious about addressing the issues that confront it in the 21st Century, it must improve public policy.
-Democracy as we know it, may not be up to the task, and its time to begin thinking beyond.
+Democracy as we know it, may not be up to the task.